 Greece has deployment capabilities for the Aegean, the Ionian Sea and the central Levantine basin.
-Float deployments in 2016 will be performed according to the plans of the Greek-Argo research infrastructure.
-The main goal within 2016 is to continue the development of the Greek-Argo infrastructure array in accordance with MEDARGO and the EuroArgo infrastructure.
+Float deployments in 2018 will be performed according to the plans of the Greek-Argo research infrastructure.
+The main goal within 2018 is to continue the development of the Greek-Argo infrastructure array in accordance with the Euro-Argo infrastructure.
 Future deployments are a function of the operational needs of the Greek Argo network and the current coverage of areas of interest.
-Although the final decisions for the areas that floats will be deployed may change, the plan for 2017 generally includes:
+Although the final decisions for the areas that floats will be deployed may change, the plan for 2018 generally includes:

 - 1 float deployment in the South Aegean (where Myrtoan and Cretan Sea meet)-one of which will concern a DOVA Argo float (equipped with dissolved oxygen sensor)

 - 1 float deployment in the North Aegean

 - 1 float deployment in the Ionian Sea

-- 2 float deployments in the Levantine Sea
+- 1 float deployment in the Levantine Sea

-3. Dissemination activities of the Greek Argo- links with Euro Argo infrastructure
+3. Dissemination activities of the Greek Argo-links with Euro-Argo infrastructure